Mayous56/transmission-plex-shell/README.md

-# shell
-shell script here
+# Shell script for combining tranmission and plex